nph4rd/nph4rd.github.io/_posts/2021-11-12-crypto-santa.md

 [^4]: It would be a shame if anyone undermined this effort to keep this knowledge behind a paywall by searching for the [book's URL](https://link.springer.com/book/10.1007/978-3-662-49301-4) in one of those terrible and evil [open-science](https://en.wikipedia.org/wiki/Open_science) platforms such as [Sci-Hub](https://en.wikipedia.org/wiki/Sci-Hub). **DO NOT DO THIS**.
 [^5]: Note that if $$ n $$ is a prime then it satisfies the condition that $$ n $$ is either $$ 1, 2, 4, p^k $$ or $$ 2p^k $$.
 Furthermore, we can [know](https://en.wikipedia.org/wiki/Multiplicative_group_of_integers_modulo_n#Structure) that the [_order_](https://en.wikipedia.org/wiki/Order_(group_theory)) of the group is given by $$ n -1 $$.
 [^6]: This can be done in a number of ways.
 For example, one can use the [extended Euclidean algorithm](https://en.wikipedia.org/wiki/Extended_Euclidean_algorithm) or use [Lagrange's theorem](https://en.wikipedia.org/wiki/Extended_Euclidean_algorithm) to compute $$ c^{q-x}_{1} $$ as the inverse.
+[^7]: Note that this is essentialy equivalent to encrypting the identity of the group.